 EXHIBIT B, ATTACHMENT 1

-TO NINTH AMENDMENT TO AGENCY AGREEMENT #95-09

 COST OF SERVICE FACTORS

 The Cost of Service Factors are intended to adjust the Base Year Rate for differences in the cost of providing a consistent set of services to the ratepayers of the MEMBERS.
 While the Cost of Service Factors are based on observable criteria and on the evaluation of CONTRACTOR personnel of the cost and difficulty associated with collection in the different communities, they do not measure actual differences in the cost of providing service.